 Fortunately, the DC servo provides a pretty good diagnostic indicator of the health of your amp.
-When a GFA-565/585 is sick, it will have an imbalance somewhere.
-The GFA-565/585 is a fully symmetrical design, imagine there is a mirror sitting at 0V.
+When a GFA-565/585 is sick, it will usually show an imbalance somewhere.
+The GFA-565/585 is a fully symmetrical design, which makes it easier to troubleshoot.
+Imagine there is a mirror sitting at 0V.
 You should see similar but opposite polarity readings at every point in the circuit, from the PNP side to the NPN side.
 Of course, transistors aren’t perfect, so some imbalance is to be expected.
 The Hfe curves of PNP and NPN transistors do not match very closely.
 That’s what the DC servo is for.
 Whatever inherent imbalance exists in the amp, is nulled by the servo.

 So the amount of correction the servo needs to apply is a good indicator of the amplifier’s balance.
 The more out-of-whack it is, the more the servo will push out voltage in an attempt to correct it.
-The servo has a +/- 13.8V power supply, and so its maximum output will be close to +/- 13.8V.
+The servo has a +/- 13.8V power supply, and so its maximum output will be somewhere around +/- 13V.

-If you see something close to +/- 13.8V on the output of your servo, (Pin 6) you have a problem!
-The servo is trying as hard as it can to correct some imbalance and failing.
+If you see something close to +/- 13V on the output of your servo, (Pin 6) you have a problem!
+That means the servo is trying as hard as it can to correct some imbalance, and failing.
 Normal range is -6V to +6V.
 It shouldn’t drift more than 0.5V in operation, once it’s warmed up.

 Also, a correctly operating GFA-565/585 will show less than 5mVDC on the output terminals.
 Anything more indicates a problem.
-For example, you might see 100mV on the output.
-While this isn’t dangerous to your speakers, it means the servo is failing to fully compensate the DC offset.
+You might see, for example, 100mV on the output, and while this isn’t dangerous to your speakers, it means the servo is failing to fully compensate the DC offset.